What is a performance review? A few things.

 Email template #4: Performance review reminder

-Who it’s for: All people involved in performance reviews
+Who it’s for: Everyone involved in performance reviews.

-Why it’s essential: This email serves as a reminder for both managers and employees to prepare for their performance reviews
+Why it’s essential: This email serves as a reminder for managers and team members to prepare for their performance reviews.

 Body: